Design and Analysis of Switchback Experiments: Simulation Study

-where $\mu$ is a fixed effect; $\alpha_t$ is a fixed effect associated to period $t$; $\delta w_t$ is the contemporaneous effect, and $\gamma w_{t-1}$ is the carryover effect from period $t-1$; $\epsilon_t$ is the random noise in period $t$.
-Such a model as well as a few very similar ones are widely used in the literature \citep{hedayat1978repeated, jones2014design}.
+where $\mu$ is a fixed effect; $\alpha_t$ is a fixed effect associated to period $t$; $\delta^{(1)}, \delta^{(2)}, ..., \delta^{(t)}$ are non-stochastic coefficients; $w_t, w_{t-1}, ..., w_1$ are the treatment indicators; $\epsilon_t$ is the random noise in period $t$.
+We will run many simulations based on this model.
+For a more detailed discussion of the flexibility of the potential outcome framework, see Section~\ref{sec:simu:Appendix:OutcomeModels} in the Appendix.

-A more general variant from the above model is to consider carryover effects of any arbitrary order:

-where $\delta^{(1)}, \delta^{(2)}, ..., \delta^{(t)}$ are non-stochastic coefficients.
-The dotted terms are carryover effects of higher orders.
-And all the other parameters are as defined in \eqref{eqn:simu:SimpleOutcomeModel}.
-We will run simulations based on this more general model, which enables us to test the performance of our proposed optimal design under a misspecified $m$.